 The chemistry of your scalp microbiome is incredibly complex.
 And even beneficial bacteria can cause problems if used incorrectly.
 Balance is the key here, and a well-balanced formula takes professional expertise to design.
 If you start tinkering with your own homemade scalp probiotics, you might end up seeing your flakes get worse, rather than better.

-Probiotics are just one piece of a larger puzzle, and they will only benefit your scalp in conjunction with scientifically-proven dandruff-fighting tools.
+Probiotics are just one piece of a larger puzzle, and they will only benefit your scalp in conjunction with scientifically and meta-analysis-proven dandruff-fighting tools.
 The most effective thing you can do to treat dandruff is use a product with the active ingredient, Zinc Pyrithione - a proven powerhouse in the fight against dandruff.

 There are some helpful things you can do at home in conjunction with your dandruff treatment to make for a calm and soothed scalp.
-For instance, taking doctor-approved probiotic supplements can help regulate your immune system, which may ease your flaking.
+For instance, taking probiotic supplements recommended by your healthcare providercan help regulate your immune system, which may ease your flaking.
 They can also improve your general health by boosting your mood while reducing stress and anxiety.
 Stress has a wide range of physiological effects on your body, and that includes flare-ups in skin and scalp conditions.